Evergreen Golfer In ICU After Being Gored By Elk

 EVERGREEN, Colo.
-(CBS4) – The wife of a man gored by an elk while golfing over the weekend said he remains in the ICU with immense pain.
+(CBS4) – The wife of Zak Bornhoft, a man gored by an elk while golfing over the weekend, said he remains in the ICU with immense pain.
 The incident occurred Saturday evening at Evergreen Golf Course.
-Evergreen firefighters responded to the course after the man was injured by a large, bull elk.
+Evergreen firefighters responded to the course after Zak was injured by a large bull elk.

-“His pain is unmanageable at the moment, so they put him on some stronger pain meds and sent him back for another scan,” Megan said.
+“His pain is unmanageable at the moment, so they put him on some stronger pain meds and sent him back for another scan,” Megan, his wife, said.

 According to Megan, Zak was golfing with a family member and two friends Saturday.
 Throughout the day, the group had seen countless elk and avoided conflict, until they headed to the 17th hole.